Rural Homes

 Cob and earth construction, common in Devon, Somerset, and parts of East Anglia, loses structural strength above 12-13% moisture content.
 These buildings must never receive cement render.
 Earthouse Building Conservation provides detailed guidance on maintaining these vulnerable structures.

-Timber-framed buildings in East Anglia, the West Midlands, and Kent suffer major structural decay when moisture becomes trapped behind impermeable finishes.
+Timber-framed buildings in East Anglia, the West Midlands, and Kent suffer serious structural decay when moisture becomes trapped behind impermeable finishes.
 The timber needs to dry out periodically to remain sound.

 Flint walls in East Anglia and the Chilterns are unsuitable for chemical DPC injection.
-Drilling creates unsightly damage and cannot form proper barriers in the irregular flint construction.
+Drilling creates visible damage and cannot form proper barriers in the irregular flint construction.

 Diagnosing Damp Correctly

 The UK damp-proofing industry is worth over £200 million annually.
-This creates significant commercial pressure toward diagnosing problems that require expensive treatments.
+This creates commercial pressure toward diagnosing problems that need expensive treatments.

 BRE research suggests only 10% of dampness problems investigated are genuinely attributable to rising damp.
 Academic estimates place true rising damp incidence at 5-10% of diagnosed cases.

-Understanding the different types of damp is essential for avoiding unnecessary work.
+Understanding the different types of damp helps avoid unnecessary work.

 Rising Damp